Milène Guermont

-Milène Guermont, born in 1981 in Normandy, France, is an artist and an inventor.

-Her major artworks in public spaces are the monument INSTANTS for the 70th anniversary of the Second World War at Utah Beach, the tomb CAUSSE at Montparnasse Cemetery and the monumental sculpture PHARES, the first and only artwork in history to be born next to the Obelisk on Place de la Concorde in Paris.
+Milène Guermont (born 1981) is a French artist, inventor, and engineer.
+Her public artworks include the INSTANTS monument at Utah Beach commemorating the 70th anniversary of the Second World War, the CAUSSE tomb at Montparnasse Cemetery, and the PHARES sculpture next to the Concorde Obelisk in Paris.
+Her creative processes involve "polysensual concrete" and "total artwork".

-Important steps in her creative activity are Polysensual Concrete and the Total Artwork.

 Biography

-Milène Guermont is an artist and an engineer.

 Early life and education

-Milène Guermont is born and grows up in the countryside of Normandy.

-She studies at Lycée Robert de Mortain, one of the smaller high schools of France.
+Guermont was born and raised in the countryside of Normandy.
+She studied at Lycée Robert de Mortain, one of the smaller high schools of France.
 She sets there A levels in sciences with a non-compulsory option in fine arts, even if it is not taught in her school.
 She obtains a 20/20 when presenting her artwork THE FISH OF HAPPINESS.
 She becomes the first female of her high school to enter the preparatory classes for scientists (Math Sup, Math Spé).
 She spends these two years of high level mathematics and physics at Lycée Malherbe in Caen, Normandy.

 In 2001, besides the national competitions for the engineering schools, she participates in the one of architecture school ENSAIS without having attended the specific preparation year.
 After succeeding in the creative writing session, for the oral she is asked to comment on a picture of the FALLINGWATER without having ever heard about it or of Frank Lloyd Wright before.
 At the end, she is one of the majors of the national competition to this architecture school in Strasbourg.

-Finally, she decides to enter to the generalist engineering school ENSIACET in Toulouse and starts art expression classes in parallel.
+Finally, she decides to enter the generalist engineering school ENSIACET in Toulouse and starts art expression classes in parallel.
 In 2003, she is hired as guest scientist at the Engineering Building of Brown University, an Ivy League, in Providence, USA, to work on carbon nanotubes.
 In 2004, she enters the ENSMN in Nancy with classes of art at École des beaux-arts de Nancy in the framework of ARTEM.
 In its library, she becomes fascinated by the stair design by Roger Tallon shown in a book.
 After speaking with this designer, she decides to submit her candidacy to the ENSAD where Roger Tallon gives the first class of design in France.

 Milène Guermont sat the competition of this art school, considered as one of the two best of France, and goes straight to the third year.
 She is at this time the only engineer in the school.
 Besides the compulsory classes, she spends at least one entire day per week to learn painting in the class of the first year.
 She also experiments with argentic photography, bone china and fashion.